roonyh/node-get-give/doc/post.md

 '(function (exports, require, module, __filename, __dirname) { somejs\n});'
 ```

-See that its signature is quite similar to node-get's wrapper function's.
+See that its signature is quite similar to `node-get`'s wrapper function's.

 * It also has a `require` function specific to each module and uses this fact to resolve relative paths relative to the module's location

-These similarities are there because `node-get` is built using the understanding I got of Node.js module system by going throgh its source.
+These similarities are there because `node-get` is built using the understanding I got of Node.js module system by going through its source.

-And of course, Node.js module system have many additional features as well.
+And of course, Node.js module system has many additional features as well.

 * When a module is `require`d, it is cached.
 So later `require`s to the same module will be faster.
 This also means that they act as singletons.
 (A module is executed only once)
 * It has `node_modules`.
 When `require` is called with an absolute path it looks in several locations including a `node_modules` directory in the root of the project.